dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1150: Inclusivity and equity should guide societal progress.
+### T1150: Inclusiveness and equity create a thriving society.

 |Support|
 |---|